hipe/tmx/autonomous_component_system/doc/issues/005-the-master-list-of-sections.md

 ## rationale for rules of usage

   • keeping these in the same order across files allows them to become landmarks for each other.

+  • using these same, distinctive typographic conventions for all the section names from this master list (in concert with the last point) lets you find sections without having to read them.

   • using the same wording in the sections allows easier searching, to jump to the appropriate section quickly.